Dyslexia assessment and action plan package

 What is the assessment process?

 - You will complete a background history questionnaire of your child’s developmental history and bring this to the assessment session.

-- You will be issued a report of approximately 22 pages within two weeks of the assessment date.
+- You will be issued a dyslexia assessment report pages within two weeks of the assessment session date.